weixu-vivian/weixu-vivian.github.io/_pages/publications.md

 ### In-progress
 ### In Press
-1. **Xu, W**. & Tan, X. (In press).
-Blessing or cursing: Second language writing teachers’ perspectives of using ChatGPT in classrooms.
-In Words and machines: Rethinking writing education in the age of generative AI.
-Wang, C. & Tian, Z. (Eds.).
-Routledge.
-2. **Xu, W**.
+1. **Xu, W**.
 (In press).
 Remix and patchwriting: Are they plagiarism?
 In Digital literacies for human connection.
 Coad, D., Buck, A., Gupta, A., Shivener, R. (Eds.).
 National Council of Teachers of English (NCTE).
-3. **Xu, W**.
+2. **Xu, W**.
 (In press).
 Teaching Visual Rhetoric.
 In New ways in teaching visual literacy.
 Horvath, L. & Iannuzzi, S.(Eds.).
 TESOL Press.
-4. Tan, X., **Xu, W**., Wang, C. (In press).
+3. Tan, X., **Xu, W**., Wang, C. (In press).
 Show and tell: Knowledge transfer of voice across genres and modes.
 In Multimodal composition and writing transfer pedagogy.
 R. Shepherd, L. W. Mina, M. Davis, and K.P.
 Alexander (Eds.).
-5. Tan, X., Wang, C., **Xu, W**.
+4. Tan, X., Wang, C., **Xu, W**.
 (In press).
 Enhancing student voice in multimodal writing: How could AI help?
 In Digital literacies for human connection.
 Coad, D., Buck, A., Gupta, A., Shivener, R. (Eds.).
 National Council of Teachers of English (NCTE).

-### Under Review
-1. Tan, X., **Xu, W**., Wang, C. (Under review).
-Voice in AI-assisted multimodal texts: What do readers pay attention to?
-Preprint available at: http://ssrn.com/abstract=4889868
-2. Wang, C., **Xu, W**., Tan, X. (Under review).
-Beyond the human-AI binaries: Advanced L2 writers’ self-directed use of generative AI in academic writing.

 ### In Preparation
 1. **Xu, W**., Avci, D., Cassie, B., Kladieva, A., Durgut, G., Staples, S. (In preparation).
 Multimodal corpus of L2 first-year writing (FYW) students’ works: A method for coding and analysis.